BDC Hamburger Icon

 How to recognize impostor syndrome

-Forget about gender when considering who may have impostor syndrome at your organization.
-Instead, be on the lookout for the following ways impostor syndrome can manifest among your employees.
+Rather than focusing on gender, employers should be on the lookout for the following ways impostor syndrome can manifest among their employees.

 Reluctance to seize opportunities

-Being reluctant to take the initiative can be a strong indicator of low confidence or low self-esteem.
-For example, employees may lack self-confidence by turning down promotions, new assignments or other tasks because they’re “not ready yet.”
-They might also be slow to highlight their accomplishments and contributions.
+Reluctance to take initiative can be a strong indicator of low confidence or low self-esteem.
+For example, employees may show a lack of self-confidence by turning down promotions, new assignments or other tasks because they’re “not ready yet.”
+They also might be slow to highlight their accomplishments and contributions.

 Perfectionism

 Perfectionism is a giant red flag.
 When you hear people lightheartedly call themselves perfectionists, pay attention to see if they really embrace the behavior.
-True perfectionists set unhealthy and unrealistically high goals and then heavily criticize themselves when they don’t meet them.
+True perfectionists set unhealthy and unrealistically high performance goals and then criticize themselves harshly when they don’t meet those objectives.
 The fear of failure can cause severe anxiety or compulsive behavior.
 They are constantly afraid they won’t measure up to an unachievable ideal and will be exposed as frauds.

 These are some signs of perfectionism in employees:

-• Trouble delegating because they need to do tasks themselves to ensure they’re done perfectly
+• They have trouble delegating because they need to do tasks themselves to ensure they’re done perfectly.

-• Procrastination (this may seem counterintuitive, but perfectionists fear failure so much that they can become immobilized and struggle to start anything at all)
+• They procrastinate.
+This may seem counterintuitive, but perfectionists fear failure so much that they can become immobilized and struggle to start anything at all.

 Workaholism